dustinlacewell/spidersilk/README.md

 Once installed you can use objects imported from spidersilk to define how your twisted.web resources should be hosted.
-The main objects involved are `spidersilk.Httpd` and `spidersilk.
+The main objects involved are `spidersilk.Httpd` and `spidersilk.Domain`.
 The following is an extremely simple example of hosting two twisted.web resources:

     from twisted.web.static import File